Russian Greek Catholic Church: Post-Soviet developments

 In a 2005 article, Russian Catholic priest Fr.
-Sergei Golovanov stated that three Russian Catholic priests served on Russian soil celebrating the Russian Byzantine Divine Liturgy.
+Sergei Golovanov stated that three Russian Greek Catholic priests served on Russian soil celebrating the Russian Byzantine Divine Liturgy.
 Two of them used the recension of the Russian Liturgy as reformed by Patriarch Nikon of Moscow in 1666.
 The other priest used the medieval rite of the Old Believers, that is to say, as the Russian liturgical recension existed before Patriarch Nikon's reforms of the Russian Liturgy.
 All Eastern Catholics in the Russian Federation strictly maintain the use of Church Slavonic, although vernacular Liturgies are more common in the Russian diaspora.

 As of 2014, the two Exarchates of Russia and Harbin are still listed in the Annuario Pontificio as extant, but they have not yet been reconstituted, nor have new Russian-Rite bishops been appointed to head them.

 By 2018, there have been reports of 13 parishes and five pastoral points in Siberia with seven parishes and three pastoral points in European Russia.
 Some parishes serve the Ukrainians in Russia.
 The Ordinariate has minimal structure.
 A Byzantine Catholic mitered archpriest serves as Secretary to the Ordinary.
 There is a priest coordinator for the parishes in Siberia and a liturgical commission and a catechetical commission.